AlejoCode/RubyOnRailsDBAssociations/README.md

 <h1>Rails Associations :diamonds:	</h1>
-This collaborative project is focused on Assosiations, as a part of an assignment for microverse using sessions, associations between users, events, and attendances;  where users can create  events, and register himself to different events created by any other user.
+This collaborative project is focused on Associations, as a part of an assignment for Microverse.
+The project features sessions, associations between users, events, and attendances.
+Users can create events and register themselves for different events created by any other user.

 ![screenshot](./railsbd.png)